 References to the use of heat in ancient encaustic might suggest that that the paints had to be applied in a molten state.

-However, Greco-Roman texts do not make clear whether heat was used to melt the paint before application, or whether it was used to fix the painting after completion of the work34 .
-Wax-and-soap encaustic requires a thermal curing to increase its water resistance, and molten wax encaustic also uses a final burn to fix the colors, so the word “encaustic” would be an appropriate term for both techniques.
+However, Greco-Roman texts do not make clear whether heat was used to melt the paint before application, or whether it was used to fix the painting after completion of the work .
+Wax-and-soap encaustic requires a thermal curing to increase its water resistance, and molten wax encaustic also uses a final burn to fix the colours, so the word “encaustic” would be an appropriate term for both techniques.